6 STEPS TO PREPARING A SUSTAINABILITY REPORT

 - what challenges your company has faced during the reporting period.

 The analysis could include:

-- analysis of the internal documents (for example, strategies, policies, and presentations) on sustainability issues and/or corporate strategies.
+- analysis of the internal documents (for example, strategies, policies, and presentations) on sustainability issues and/ or corporate strategies.

-- interviews with the company’s representatives responsible for the different sustainability issues, as well as for the overall business strategy
+- interviews with the company’s representatives responsible for different sustainability issues, as well as for the overall business strategy

-Such analysis is very important, especially if your company is a newcomer to sustainability reporting and has no strong internal report management system in place.Benchmarking review of your peers Peer companies are companies that operate in the same industry sector, are of similar size, and have the same impact on economic, social and environmental areas.
+This analysis is very important, especially if your company is a newcomer to sustainability reporting and has no strong internal report management system in place.Benchmarking review of your peers Peer companies are companies that operate in the same industry sector, are of similar size, and have the same impact on economic, social and environmental areas.

 The results of the benchmarking review demonstrate the potential competitive positioning of your company versus your peers and provide you with additional intelligence on the most material indicators for this peer group.
 Additionally, they give you a better idea of what to publicly disclose in your company’s report.

-Sample of the benchmarking review of peers for sustainability reporting.
+A sample of the benchmarking review of peers for sustainability reporting.

 |Sustainability strategy / goals in place||Reporting framework used||Concept||Material topics (general)||...|